Squads

 What is a squad?

-A CHT Squad is a small, action-oriented team that works together to solve high-priority needs for the community.
+A CHT Squad is a cross-functional, action-oriented team that works together to solve community needs.
 These teams bring together developers, designers, project managers, and other contributors to build and implement new features and improvements for the CHT.

 When a community-proposed improvement shows potential for broad impact, we invite the wider community to collaborate.
 Members can express interest in contributing to discussions, design, development, testing and/or funding.
-Below are the steps how a squad works:
+Below are the characteristics of how a squad works:

 • Collaborative by design: Anyone can join - whether you are an experienced community contributor or just getting started with the CHT